imaginethat01/NodeJSAPP/README.md

 Run these commands in example formats to see results.
 <br>
-node liri.js spotify-this-song + your-song-name-with-dashes
+node liri.js spotify-this-song + your song name
 <br>
 = A spotify search based on those terms, and a href for app linking.
   An example search object using spotify's api call for "Blink 182's song / All the small things.